User handbook

 Open the page of an event, log in and create a user Profile.
 Then you can explore the existing challenges at your event.
 Keep an eye on the unfilled Roles (🖍️Designer ⚙️Enabler 💡Facilitator etc.) that are shown on the bottom of the project page, if you are not sure which team you should support.
 You can then leave a Comment or Join the challenge.

 Use your project page to document what makes your ideas tick.
 Post a creative 30-second Pitch using plain text or Markdown - there is an editor you can activate which helps you learn this widely used formatting style.
-You can add links to sound or video clips, embed documents or a slideshow hosted on Speaker Deck and similar.
-Content from many other supported sites will turn into a live preview.
+Enable Presentation mode to turn your pitch into slides, or upload a PDF if you prefer.

 The picture below explains the various parts of a typical challenge or project page: